 Berkeley Lab's popular Science at the Theater travels across the Bay to San Francisco's Marines' Memorial Theatre to present the Lab’s first Cleantech Pitchfest.
 Which of 6 big new ideas designed to help transform our carbon-drenched, overheating world should get the first shot?
 Six Berkeley Lab scientists have 8 minutes each to persuade you that their technology has the most promise and social value.

-The event, co-sponsored by the Berkeley Chamber of Commerce, will be held on Wednesday, June 1 from 7-9 p.m.
+, co-sponsored by the Berkeley Chamber of Commerce, will be held on Wednesday, June 1 from 7-9 p.m.
 There will be time for questions.

 MyGreenCar: Test driving “virtually” to compare real fuel economy and EV range